Steven Kwan Player Props: Guardians vs. Blue Jays

-The Cleveland Guardians, including Steven Kwan and his .447 slugging percentage over his past 10 games, take on starting pitcher Hyun-Jin Ryu and the Toronto Blue Jays at Progressive Field, Monday at 7:10 PM ET.
+On Tuesday, Steven Kwan (on the back of going 0-for-4) and the Cleveland Guardians play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 7:10 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the White Sox.
+In his previous game he had a hitless performance (0-for-4) against the Blue Jays.

 Steven Kwan Game Info & Props vs. the Blue Jays